booch/resume/resume.md

       * Social networking and data gathering site for patients with type 1 diabetes.
          * Provisioned load-balanced servers for 200,000 concurrent users.
-         * Assisted with system administration and configuration management tasks.
       * Asset management system for a large company (12 million digital assets).
       * Developed, maintained, and documented APIs for several mobile client